 Example of a clean, easy to read logo design in one colour.

-A straightforward, fuss free list of nine very solid logo design tips.
+A straightforward, fuss free list of nine very logo design tips.
 These will help you keep on the straight and narrow when looking to design and develop logo projects.

 Some general advice would be to temper your enthusiasm to impress this new client at all costs.
 Doing so usually results in a logo that is hard or practically impossible to reproduce or edit.
 Or you just end up getting some knickers in a real twist.